Mouse frozen on laptop [SOLVED]

 - In the command prompt window, type sfc /scannow and press Enter.

-- Restart your computer and hope your mouse works normally now.
+- Restart your computer and hopefully the mouse frozen on laptop issue has been fixed by now.

 That’s it – 5 easy fixes for your mouse-frozen-on-laptop issue.
 Hope this helps and feel free to comment below if you have any further questions or ideas to share with us. 🙂